 We love that it’s made from a chlorine-resistant fabric that keeps it in shape use after use, plus you can team it with the ¾ Sun Protection Leggings, £40, for top-to-calf coverage.
 It doesn’t offer UV protection (if you want that, go for the Printed Long Sleeved Sun Protection top, from £34, which uses UPF40+ fabric) but does look super stylish.
 Plus, it can be a great option for holiday sea dips, during which the water might be more tepid than cold.

-Ideal for water sports, it offers the warmth needed for 21-23oC waters, but we tried it in slightly cooler conditions and still felt fairly comfortable for a brief dip.
 It has a slightly cheekier cut around the bottom compared to other cossies on test, but still offers the coverage needed for activity.
-We didn’t do any surfing in it but its tropical print would definitely look pretty eye-catching on someone catching waves!
+We didn’t do any surfing in it but its bold print would definitely look pretty eye-catching on someone catching waves!

 Equivalent to 2mm neoprene, this thermocline wild swimming suit is lightweight, breathable and hypoallergenic.
 We loved the fleece lining, which not only keeps you warm (by trapping a thin layer of water next to your body and preventing cold water flowing over your skin) but is also sweat wicking.